The MERIT Program (Multi-faceted Educational Resources and Instructional Technology) provides assistance to our students who learn differently.

 STARS / Student Support Educator: Kathy Sligh

 In grades 3 through 5, MERIT features an opportunity for students to receive assistance in the area of math.
 GROW (Grasping Reasoning Operations and Whole Numbers) assists students on improving number sense, algebraic thinking, data and measurement, and fractions.
 All work is on grade level and aligned with ELCA standards.
-Students have embedded review and added time for practice, and use the ALEKS adaptive software program in conjunction with the ELCA curriculum and IXL.
-In addition, students are given multilayered help--visual, kinesthetic, auditory, and other hands on experiences.
+Students have embedded review and added time for practice, in conjunction with the ELCA curriculum and another tech platform.
+In addition, students are given multi-layered help: visual, kinesthetic, auditory, and other hands on experiences.

-Low student/teacher ratios help with individualizing instruction for each student based on their needs with a 7:1 ratio in GROW.
+Low student/teacher ratios help with individualizing instruction for each student based on their needs with an average 7:1 ratio in GROW.

-The Arrowsmith Program at ELCA is one of only three offered in the state.
-Georgia is one of only 15 states where it is hosted.
+The Arrowsmith Program is offered world-wide and ELCA is the only school offering the Arrowsmith Program in the state.
+Georgia is one of only 25 states where it is hosted.
 This unique and sought-after program is overseen by Misty Weber, who underwent in-depth training in Toronto on Arrowsmith techniques and applications.

 The Arrowsmith Program is based on the philosophy that it is possible to address specific learning difficulties by identifying and strengthening cognitive capacities.
 Elementary or middle school students may begin this 3-year program.